vintagefilmography/Hawkeye2_video_capture/README.md

 Remove the SD card and copy the MLV (Magic Lantern Video) to a PC.

 ## Post Processing
-Download teh MLV app from:
+Download the MLV app from:
 https://mlv.app/
 Install the app.
 Open it up.